-The greenhouses of Paul and Cock van Schie are located in Kwintsheul, spread over two sites with a combined cultivation area of approximately 24 acres.
+The greenhouses of Paul Wes and Rick van Schie are located in Kwintsheul and Honselersdijk, spread over three sites with a combined cultivation area of approximately 11 hectares.
 The last location on the Hoenderparklaan was newly built in 2007 and is 16 acres in size.
-The tomatoes grown are of the breed Arvento from Rijk Zwaan.
-A good tasting tomato of around 95 grams weight.
+The tomatoes grown are of the breed Mediax from Axia.
+A good tasting tomato of around 75 grams weight.

-In December the new plants are planted in the greenhouses.
-Mid-March the first tomatoes are ripe and red enough to be harvested.
+In November the new plants are planted in the greenhouses.
+Early March the first tomatoes are ripe and red enough to be harvested.
 In the summer we harvest from the plants twice a week.
-The tomatoes are harvested into blue crates which are then processed in the sorting hall of Tomselect.
-In mid-November the last tomatoes are harvested.
-After the final harvest the entire greenhouse is emptied, cleaned and prepared for the new plants in December.
+The tomatoes are harvested into green crates which are then processed in the sorting hall of Tomselect.
+In late Oktober the last tomatoes are harvested.
+After the final harvest the entire greenhouse is emptied, cleaned and prepared for the new plants in November.

 A CHP (combined heat and power) generator produces the heat needed to heat the greenhouse.
 This gas turbine generator burns natural gas to produce electricity.
 By- products of this process are heat and CO2.